causztic/night-stalker/README.md

   balanar.setUserName('username-to-scrape');

   const posts = await balanar.getPosts(noOfPosts);

+  // Login is required for stories.
+Don't commit your credentials to version control!
-  const stories = await balanar.getStories();
+  // The account also should not have 2FA enabled. await balanar.login(username, password); const stories = await balanar.getStories();
 ```
 Take note that story URLs are time-sensitive and will expire within x minutes.